Ecole et Observatoire des Sciences de la Terre: History

 The School and Observatory for Earth Sciences was created by decree in 1997 from the fusion of the Geology and Earth Physics institutes of the Faculty of Sciences of the University of Strasbourg.
 Interests in Earth Physics arose around 1880 in Germany with the birth of seismology and meteorology.
 The origin of the Geology Institute is even older and is linked to the French development of the University during the first half of the 19th century.

 After the annexation of Alsace by Germany, the Imperial University pursued a policy of elitism, basing its excellence on fundamental research as practiced at the University of Wilhelm von Humboldt (early 19th century).
 The same model was used when the French Grandes Ecoles were built.

 Since 1920, the IPGS and the IPGP (Institut de Physique du Globe de Paris) conducted research and geophysical observations non-stop, without interruption during the War.
 Between 1939 and 1945, the IPGS was relocated in Clermont-Ferrand, were the Diplômes d'Ingénieurs were signed by Louis Cagnard, a famous French geophysicist.

 The school

 The EOST engineering school is a French Grande École specialized in Earth sciences and accredited to deliver European University degrees, such as the Licence/Master/Doctorat, but also the French Diplôme d'Ingénieur.
 The school is a component of the University of Strasbourg.

-Professors and researchers of the EOST are either affiliated with the Institut de Physique du Globe de Strasbourg (IPGS) or with the Laboratoire d'Hydrologie et de Géochimie de Strasbourg (LHyGeS).
+Professors and researchers of the EOST are affiliated with the Institut Terre et Environnement de Strasbourg (ITES).
 External keynote speakers from the industry and various research organisms also contribute extensively to teaching at the EOST.